keith/git-relative-status/README.md

 ### TODO

-- This currently uses my personal filtering preferences, currently it excludes deleted files.
-These options should be provided by command line arguments instead.
 - This currently doesn't output the specific status, assuming consumers won't care about it for the original use case.
 This should also be an option.